About Ricardo J Gomes

 Prof. Gomes is on the Board of Directors of the Institute for Human Centered Design in Boston.
 He is also a member of the Industrial Designers Society of America; and Epsilon Pi Tau International Honor Society for Technology.

 Prof. Gomes received his MFA in Industrial Design for Low-Income Economies from the University of California, Los Angeles (Design of a Container System for Mobile Health Care Delivery in East Africa).

-He received an M.A. in Architectural Building Technology from School of Architecture and Urban Planning at UCLA (Analysis of Alternative Building Materials and Construction Systems for Small-scale Industries in the Cape Verde Islands); and a BFA in Industrial Design from Massachusetts College of Art (Design of an Adaptive Structural Environment for Severely Disabled and Developmentally Challenged Children) .
+He received an M.A. in Architectural Building Technology from School of Architecture and Urban Planning at UCLA (Analysis of Alternative Building Materials and Construction Systems for Small-scale Industries in the Cape Verde Islands, West Africa); and a BFA in Industrial Design from Massachusetts College of Art (Design of an Adaptive Structural Environment for Severely Disabled and Developmentally Challenged Children) .

 Prof. Gomes was a Fulbright Research Scholar from 1984-1986 at the University of Nairobi, Kenya.
 He conducted post-graduate research and product development of a container system for mobile health care delivery in East Africa from 1982 – 1987.
 In 1986, he was Program Coordinator of Design Projects in Developing Countries, Les Ateliers, Ecole nationale supérieure de création industrielle (ENSCI) in Paris, France where he directed student liaison projects with European international development agencies.